davidguillemet/ReactPhotosub/readme.txt

 firebase functions:secrets:set SECRET_NAME

 # View the value of a secret
-functions:secrets:access SECRET_NAME
+firebase functions:secrets:access SECRET_NAME

 # Destroy a secret
-functions:secrets:destroy SECRET_NAME
+firebase functions:secrets:destroy SECRET_NAME

 # View all secret versions and their state
-functions:secrets:get SECRET_NAME
+firebase functions:secrets:get SECRET_NAME

 # Automatically clean up all secrets that aren't referenced by any of your functions
-functions:secrets:prune
+firebase functions:secrets:prune

 ##########################################